choco4147/caesar-java/README.md

 # caesar-java
-Simple caesar cipher program in java
+A simple caesar cipher program in java.
-Has the ability to encode and decode text
+It the ability to encode and decode text